IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 ```
 yum install -y iperf3
 ```
-Make sure the core machine you are installing to is the node listed at the top of your \[master\] group in your inventory file.
-To install on the core master machine, push the iperf3 rpm file included in this directory from the bastion node to the master node's home directory with this command:
+Make sure all coreOS nodes listed under the \[core\] group in your inventory file.
+Push the iperf3 rpm file included in this directory from the bastion node to all core node's home directory with this command:
 ```
 scp iperf3-3.1.3-1.fc24.x86_64.rpm core@<master_node_name>:~/
 ```